needle-mirror/com.unity.entities/Documentation~/iterating-data-ijobentity.md

 To create an `IJobEntity` job, write a struct that uses the `IJobEntity` interface, and implement your own custom `Execute` method.

-Use the `partial` keyword because source generation creates a struct that implements `IJobEntityBatch` in a separate file found inside `project/Temp/GeneratedCode/....`.
+Use the `partial` keyword because source generation creates a struct that implements `IJobChunk` in a separate file found inside `project/Temp/GeneratedCode/....`.

 The following example adds one to every SampleComponent every frame.
 [!code-cs[SimpleSample](../DocCodeSamples.Tests/JobEntityExamples.cs#SimpleSample)]